Ostrich and Roasted Pig in CDO

-So, I’ve been to and fro Cagayan de Oro five times this year.
+So, I’ve been travelling to and from Cagayan de Oro five times this year.
 And it’s not yet even half of 2012.
 All these trips are business-related and not one was for leisure.
-The most leisurely thing I’ve done in this southern city in the Philippines is a hair cut in one of the beauty salons and dining out.
-Good thing that the food, the company, and the dining experience compensate with the hours spent in our build sites (and my unfulfilled hunger to go white-water rafting).
+The most leisurely thing I’ve done in this southern city in the Philippines is a hair cut in one of the beauty salons, apart from dining out.
+Good thing that the food, the company, and the dining experiences compensate with the hours spent in our build sites (and my unfulfilled hunger to go white-water rafting).

 Cagayan de Oro has been hit by tremendous flooding caused by typhoon Sendong (Washi) on December 2011.
 Not a good way to spend Christmas and New Year for the families there.
 Throughout my trips, which was done almost every month, the city is gradually rising up to the challenge and is bringing the vibrance back to life.
 Night markets, food stalls, street massage, and such is the scene I found one Friday night at Cagayan de Oro’s downtown area, known as Divisoria.
 I’d love to try the street food but I was content with the food I’ve tasted in the various restaurants in the city.

 I’ve stayed at the Prawn House Suites and Restauarant, a quaint inn at the back of SM Mall, a couple of times.
 Not only is the place a walking distance from the mall, it also serves affordable and delectable prawn dishes.
 If you are into crabs and prawns, the Prawn House is a good try.